Healogics Data Privacy and Protection Policy

 All personnel have a responsibility to adhere to the policy regardless of their status.

-All personnel including contractors and third parties have a direct responsibility to escalate to the Data Protection Officer and the Manager responsible for the relevant area of the business any suspicion of a data breach immediately they become aware of it.
+All personnel including contractors and third parties have a direct responsibility to escalate to the Governance Officer and the Manager responsible for the relevant area of the business any suspicion of a data breach immediately they become aware of it.

 All managers are directly responsible for implementing the policy and standards within their functional areas, and for adherence by their staff.

-The Information Governance Senior Management Team has direct responsibility for managing a data breach and for communicating with the supervisory authority in addition to managing the process of communicating with any affected data subjects.
+The Information Governance Senior Management Team and Data Protection Officer has direct responsibility for managing a data breach and for communicating with the supervisory authority in addition to managing the process of communicating with any affected data subjects.

-The Information Governance Senior Management Team has direct responsibility for maintaining this policy and providing advice on implementation.
+The Information Governance Senior Management Team and Data Protection Officer has direct responsibility for maintaining this policy and providing advice on implementation.

 Appendix A - Definitions